 Drying the tooth surface White carious spots become more clearly visible

-When dried from a demineralized sub-
+When dried from demineralized sub-

 Vital staining of tooth tissues

-enamel is not stained
+enamel does not stain

 The possibility of dye penetration into the lesion is associated with partial demineralization